13 Day Complete Tassie F13

 9 West Coast Wilderness Railway and Queenstown (B, L)

-10 Queenstown, Lake Burbury, Nelson Falls, Tarraleah and Strathgordon (B, L)
+10 Queenstown, Lake Burbury, Nelson Falls, Tarraleah, Strathgordon, Lake Meadowbank (B, L)

 Our afternoon travels will see us visit the old Hydro township of Tarraleah and learn about this monstrous project and how it came to life back in the 1950’s.
 We then continue via a magical drive into Strathgordon, the deepest point of the World Heritage park accessible by road for the evenings stay at Lake Pedder Wilderness Lodge.
 Break for afternoon tea at the picturesque Lake Meadowbank where Platypus are known to nest.